Attention

 ISO 25119 uses a customer risk-based method to determine hazards, while also allowing for the specification of the goal performance level for the safety-related functions to be executed through E/E/PES safety-related channels.
 It specifies the requirements for the whole E/E/PES safety life cycle (design, validation, production, operation, maintenance, and decommissioning), which are required for delivering the requisite functional safety for E/E/PES that are connected to performance levels.

 For a better understanding of the importance of functional safety, let us discuss the use case of the automated steering system, a vital feature for the tractor in dry-field farming, which was created with a focus on driving precision, installation technique, and operating procedure.
 Based on ISO25119, the most recent safety standard, a new safety evaluation was developed and used to evaluate the autonomous steering system.
 Many users in dry-field farming have backed the tractor with an autonomous steering system, and it benefits farmers all over the world.
 A scarcity of trained human resources is becoming a major issue in agriculture.
 In this case, GNSS-based (Global Navigation Satellite System) autonomous steering systems are thought to be an effective solution.
-Along with this, there's the risk of electronics malfunction, which might result in loss of machine control and even a threat to life on the operator.
+Along with this, there's the risk of electronics malfunction, which might result in loss of machine control and even a threat to the life of the operator.

 Implementing Functional Safety

-Implementing Functional safety is imperative across every industry, irrespective of the country they are present in.
+Implementing functional safety is imperative across every industry, irrespective of the country they are present in.
 The goal is to use procedures and processes that conform to the compliance requirement.
-Traceability may be demonstrated from the implemented hardware and software safety measures to the vehicle level hazard that has been handled using the ISO 25119 methodology.
+Traceability may be demonstrated from the implemented hardware and software safety measures to the vehicle-level hazard that has been handled using the ISO 25119 methodology.
 Functional Safety engineers must have a thorough understanding of the vehicle system to suggest optimal safety procedures at the system, hardware, and software levels.
 It's important not to over-engineer the safety measures, since this might influence the cost and performance of electronic systems.

 Author: Chanjal Prakash and Dinu Promise